Tickets & Ways to Pay

 Full details of the information services are available to download on our PIDD Delivery Plan PDF.

-As well as tools for our passengers, we have several internal systems that enable our colleagues to have the latest information to assist with passenger enquiries.
+As well as tools for our customers, we have several internal systems that enable our colleagues to have the latest information to assist with customer enquiries.
 These include live maps showing in the real-time location of trains and internal messaging systems providing a live feed from our Control room.

 Through our website we provide several journey planning tools including;